 Since this recipe calls for two bunches of kale, I decided to combine Lacinato and Red.
 Red actually has purple stems and ribs, as you can see in the photo above.

-If strawberries aren't in season, I love using blackberries, blueberries, or raspberries in this salad.
-Or if you don't want to use walnuts, pumpkin seeds, pistachios, or sunflower seeds are great substitutions.
+If strawberries aren't in season, try using blackberries, blueberries, or raspberries in this salad.

 - Wash and pat dry the kale leaves.
 To remove the stems and tough ribs, you can either use your knife or tear the leaves with your hands.
 Then chop or tear the leaves into bite-sized pieces and place in a large bowl.